johnnyof/web-invoice/README.md

 ### Description

-web-faktura is an web-based invoice application based on the flask framework, created for learning purposes
+web-invoice is an web-based invoice application based on the flask framework, created for learning purposes

 ### Requirements